Requirements for the Combined PhD in Film and Media Studies/German

 - A prospectus, written with the advice of one or two advisors, and consisting of no more than a dozen pages (excluding bibliography) should be presented at a meeting before the end of the 6th semester.
 At the meeting at least one member of each unit, plus one DGS will discuss possible improvements to the prospectus.
 Once the prospectus is ready, it will be submitted by the DGSs to the entire faculty of both units for approval.

 - During the fourth year of residency, a first chapter is presented for review and discussion by the advisor, the DGS and at least one other faculty member.
+The first chapter should be submitted to the committee by February 1 of the fourth year of study.

 - A 60-90 minute “Defense of Method” takes place in the semester preceding final deposit.
 Two weeks before this event, the candidate sends 80% of the work to the three prospective readers and the DGS of one or both units.
 A presentation and discussion of goals and methods is followed by questions and advice to help the candidate bring the work to successful conclusion in the next few months.